QuaSi-Software/Documentation/docs/workflow_code_contributions.md

 # Workflow for code contributions
 The followinging describes a workflow for how contributions to the code base can be done.
-This is particularly relevant for the simulation engine Resie, but the same applies for other code-heavy parts of the QuaSi project.
+This is particularly relevant for the simulation engine ReSiE, but the same applies for other code-heavy parts of the QuaSi project.
 It is oriented by a popular approach often called the "git feature-branch workflow".
 It is assumed the reader generally knows how to use git, for which there are many tutorials and guides available.

-To illustrate the workflow, let's imagine Resie is released on GitHub on version 1.2.3 and Alice wants to add a new energy system component to the simulation model.
+To illustrate the workflow, let's imagine ReSiE is released on GitHub on version 1.2.3 and Alice wants to add a new energy system component to the simulation model.
 The workflow can also work if another repository host other than GitHub is used and can also be performed entirely with repositories in folders in a local network.